|Current Featured Artist|

 1942- Died, February 18th, at the age of 85, Buffalo, NY.
 “Annie Crawford is buried in Forest Lawn Cemetery in Buffalo (Lot 5, Section P, Plot 12) and she is the only one in her family plot that does not have a headstone.
 It’s ironic that her family owned the Crawford Monuments which provided memorials in Buffalo's cemeteries.” -David Martin of Martin-Zambito Fine Art, Seattle, WA.

-1949- Emma died of cancer at Boston hospital in July, Boston, MA, and is buried at her family plot at Mt.
-Auburn Cemetery in Cambridge, MA.
+1949- July 3, Emma died of cancer at Boston Hospital in July, Boston, MA, at the age of eighty-nine and is buried at her family plot at Mt.
+Auburn Cemetery in Cambridge, MA (Plot 5069, Space 7).

 1971- Annie’s “little book” titled Incredible Truths is published by her great niece Janet MacDonald Mitchell, Alexandria, VA.